grafana/mimir/pkg/scheduler/DESIGN.md

 ### Enqueuing to the Tree Queue

-On enqueue, we partition requests into separate queues based on two static properties of the query request:
+On enqueue, we partition requests into separate simple queues based on two static properties of the query request:

 - the "expected query component"
   - `ingester`, `store-gateway`, `ingester-and-store-gateway`, or `unknown`